answeraidev/MLX_chat/README.md

 # MLX Whisper Voice Assistant

-A web application that allows users to record their voice by holding down the spacebar, have it transcribed using MLX Whisper, and get AI responses using OpenAI.
-The responses can also be played back using Text-to-Speech.
+A web application that allows users to record their voice by holding down the spacebar, have it transcribed and interact with AI - all running locally on Apple Silicon using MLX models.

 ## Features

 - Press and hold the spacebar to record audio
 - Release the spacebar to automatically transcribe the recording
-- Get AI responses from OpenAI based on your transcribed audio
+- Get AI responses using local MLX models
 - Text-to-Speech playback of responses
+- Voice Activity Detection (VAD) for better audio capture
 - Clean and intuitive user interface with loading animations

-- Real-time feedback during recording and processing
+## Models & Credits

+This project integrates several open-source models and libraries:

+- **Speech Recognition**: Using [MLX Whisper](https://github.com/ml-explore/mlx-examples/tree/main/whisper) - `mlx-community/whisper-large-v3-turbo`
+- **Language Model**: Using [MLX LM](https://github.com/ml-explore/mlx-lm) - `mlx-community/Mistral-7B-Instruct-v0.3-4bit`
+- **Text-to-Speech**: Using [MLX Audio](https://github.com/Blaizzy/mlx-audio) - `mlx-community/Kokoro-82M-4bit`
+- **Voice Activity Detection**: Using [Silero VAD](https://github.com/snakers4/silero-vad) for precise audio capture

 ## Requirements

+- macOS with Apple Silicon (MLX requirement)
 - Python 3.8+
-- MLX Whisper library
-- MLX Audio for TTS features
-- OpenAI API key for AI responses
 - Web browser with microphone access

 ## Installation